 As noted in the Introduction, WCAG 2 assumes the presence of a “user agent” such as a browser, media player, or assistive technology as a means to access web content.
 Many of the success criteria in WCAG 2 assume web content will be accessed by ICT where assistive technologies can be connected to it or installed on it.
 The assistive technologies then present the web content to people with disabilities in an accessible form.

-ICT with closed functionality does not allow the use of some assistive technologies for some or all of their functions.
-In many cases such ICT also lacks a “user agent” or its equivalent.
-To the extent the ICT is closed, following the WCAG success criteria by themselves will not make the software accessible.
+ICT with closed functionality does not allow the use of some assistive technologies for some or all of the ICT’s functions.
+In many cases, such ICT also lacks a “user agent” or its equivalent.
+To the extent the ICT functionality or AT access to content it displays is closed, following the WCAG success criteria by themselves will not make the software or the content it displays accessible.
 Where assistive technologies or user agents are not available to address the intent of these success criteria, something else needs to be provided or be required to facilitate accessibility as WCAG 2 intends.
-It is outside the WCAG2ICT Task Force Work Statement to say what the additional measures are, but WCAG2ICT points out which success criteria depend on assistive technologies—and therefore would not work by themselves in a closed functionality context.
+It is outside the WCAG2ICT Task Force Work Statement to say what the additional measures are, but WCAG2ICT points out which success criteria depend on assistive technologies—and therefore would not work by themselves in a closed-functionality context.

 Example: In developing guidance for closed functionality, the task force has considered examples of ICT that historically have been partially or fully closed to assistive technologies: